vinnudev/ItemVault/README.md

 ```
 Then go to the browser and enter the url http://127.0.0.1:8000/
 ## Admin page
-You can access the django admin page at http://127.0.0.1:8000/admin and login with username 'admin' and the above password.
+You can access the django admin page at http://127.0.0.1:8000/admin and login with username 'admin' and the password 'admin'.